johnnylongvo/johnnylongvo/README.md

 - 👋 Hello, my name is Johnny Long Vo.
 - 👀 I am currently a student studying Computer Science at UCO.
-- 🌱 I'm a Junior, graduating 2023.
+- 🌱 I'm a Senior, graduating 2023.
 I am to become a developer in C++, C#, and Java.
 - 💞️ I’m looking to collaborate with anybody, just send a message ...
 - 📫 How to reach me ...